publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXV/m__us_usc_t22_s286e–12.md

     (b) __Limitation on authorization of appropriations__

-        To pay for the contribution authorized by subsection (a) of this section, there are authorized to be appropriated not to exceed $150,000,000, without fiscal year limitation, for payment by the Secretary of the Treasury.
+        To pay for the contribution authorized by subsection (a), there are authorized to be appropriated not to exceed $150,000,000, without fiscal year limitation, for payment by the Secretary of the Treasury.

 ([July 31, 1945, ch.
 339][/us/act/1945-07-31/ch339], § 54, as added [Pub.
 L. 101–240, title III][/us/pl/101/240/tIII], § 301, Dec.
 19, 1989, [103 Stat.
 2500][/us/stat/103/2500].)